womanonrails/womanonrails.com/_i18n/en/_posts/2024-08-28-res-testing.md

 Testing is critical in any system, especially asynchronous applications.
 It's important to test each component in isolation, while carefully managing the communication between them.
 It is essential to ensure that everything works together seamlessly.
 For this reason, I would like to share with you the approach we take to testing in our Event-Driven system.

-This article is part three of the [Rails Event Store](https://womanonrails.com/tags/#RailsEventStore) series.
+This article is part three of the <a href="{{ site.baseurl }}/category/rails-event-store" title="RailsEventStore series">Rails Event Store</a> series.
 If you want to learn more, feel free to check out the previous articles.
-They also explain the [application convetions](https://womanonrails.com/smart-adapters-for-res#directory-structure-and-convention) we use, which may help you better understand our setup and what we want to test.
+They also explain the <a href="{{ site.baseurl }}/smart-adapters-for-res#directory-structure-and-convention" title="Our directory convention around RailsEventStore">application convetions</a> we use, which may help you better understand our setup and what we want to test.
 Keep in mind that this is not a testing tutorial, but rather a case study of our experience.

 {% include toc.html %}

 ## What do we use directly from the Rails Event Store?

-The Rails Event Store provides its own [matchers for RSpec](https://railseventstore.org/docs/v2/rspec/), some of which we use in our project.
+The Rails Event Store provides its own <a href="https://railseventstore.org/docs/v2/rspec/" title="Rails Event Store matchers for RSpec" target='_blank' rel='nofollow'>matchers for RSpec</a>, some of which we use in our project.
 The most commonly used ones are:
 - `have_published`
 - `have_subscribed_to_events` - we build our own matchers on top of these
 - `publish`